 Once a mainstay of the English landscape for centuries, Elm trees have now largely disappeared.
 There have been no mature Elms in Richmond Park since the 1970s.
 Dutch Elm disease swept through the country spread by beetles & other wildlife.
 This caused a rapid decaying of the crown before eventually killing the whole tree.
-Not only did Elm trees disappear from the countryside but so did many species of insects & wildlife specific to the Elm.
+Not only did Elm trees disappear from the countryside but so did many species of insects and wildlife specific to the Elm.
 The project has selected special disease-resistant trees to plant in the Elm Walk.
-In time, & hopefully over a lifespan of several hundred years, the trees will enhance encourage the specific wildlife to return to the park.
+In time, hopefully over a lifespan of several hundred years, the trees will enhance encourage the specific wildlife to return to the park.

-Members of the Public & organisations had been given the chance to sponsor each tree.
+Members of the Public and organisations had been given the chance to sponsor each tree.
 Then come along to a planting ceremony of their tree in the park.
 Tree No1 was to be planted by Sir David Attenborough, a gift to commemorate his 90th birthday.

-It will be very interesting to watch these young trees develop & create a beautiful canopy along the path.
+It will be very interesting to watch these young trees develop and create a beautiful canopy along the path.
 Thank you for asking me to be a small part of the history of Richmond Park.